 IoT helps channel all the information to the server for further analysis.
 This in turn will help with a convenient, fast, and secure management platform.

-Using the Internet of in Monitoring helps connect all the machines.
+Using the Internet of things in Monitoring helps connect all the machines.

 It works towards managing and monitoring the power and efficiency of the equipment.